 Home health care can include skilled nursing or therapy services, home health aide services like medication management or bathing assistance, and personal care aide services like meal preparation or cleaning.

 New Yorks' managed care programs Program for All-Inclusive Care for the Elderly (PACE) and Managed Long-Term Care (MLTC) both offer home health services as part of their benefit package, so if you are a participant in those programs, you can receive assistance from skilled nurses, home health aides, or personal care attendants in your home, as long as your doctor or care coordinator has authorized those services for you according to the requirements in your particular managed care plan.
-(Read more about these programs in the first part of this article on New York Medicaid managed care programs.)

 In addition, New York offers personal care assistance to Medicaid beneficiaries through its Personal Care Services Program (PCSP).
 PCSP covers assistance with in-home activities like housekeeping, bathing, using the toilet, and preparing meals.
 Your doctor must send a physician's order to your local social services district, and then a nurse assessor will visit your home and interview you about your activities of daily living and your need for assistance.
 The assessor will decide what kind and how much assistance you need.
 Generally, your local social services district selects the agency that will provide services to you.